Daisetsuzan Grand Traverse

 9h 40m 886m 344m 11.8km Blog

 Now deep in a seldom-walked zone of the Daisetsuzan National Park, expect broad alpine scenery.
 Trail deteriorates somewhat, with the first half of the day walking through thick, head-high aromatic dwarf pines.
+Trail may be unclear in places, care is required.
+Assume this section will take longer than expected.
 Views from the Koganegahara plateau 黄金ヶ原 are inspiring.
 Tomuraushi-yama トムラウシ山 (2141m) has an infamous past, but is a popular remote peak.
 Camp 20 minutes below the summit at the spartan Minami-numa Campsite 南沼キャンプ指定地 – no toilets, pack your poop out (there are privacy booths at the campsite).

 There’s only one water source during the day – about halfway near Sansendai 三仙台.
 Plenty of water at the Minami-numa Campsite.
 Both sources have water throughout the season.